file-icons/atom/CONTRIBUTING.md

 3. You may be presented with a dialogue asking *"Your icon selection was loaded.
 Would you like to load all the settings stored in your selection file?"*.
 If so, click **Yes**.

 4. Add your desired icon/s.
+If possible, make sure they're fitted to a square canvas: this ensures consistent sizing between themes.

 5. Export and extract the contents of the downloaded zip file: